zief0002/EPsy-8252/README.md

 EPsy 8252
 =========

-This GitHub repository includes materials used in the Spring 2019 course _EPsy 8252: Methods in Data Analysis for Educational Research II_.
+This GitHub repository includes materials (e.g., syllabus, assignments, data, script files) used in the Spring 2019 course _EPsy 8252: Methods in Data Analysis for Educational Research II_.

 ### Downloading the Materials